milanpavikevik/GenreClassifier/README.md

 1. data_scrape.ipynb: obtaining the songs from all the genres via scraping algorithms in Python.
 2. data_preprocess.ipynb: plots, transformations and data cleansing.
 3. k_means_genres.ipynb: unsupervised approach for clustering the data in 9 clusters using the K-Means algorithm and T-SNE
+4. Music_genre_classification_ML.ipynb: classical machine learning techniques for classification
+5. ----------------

+We also created application for automatic classification of given song to a particular genre. (moze da se objasni so nekolku zbora za app)